Team-Point-Nemo/FrontEnd/README.md

 # WeatherApp

-We are making a weather app for the course Software Project 2.
-The user can see the current and future weather.
+We are building a weather app as part of the Software Project 2 course.
+The app allows users to view both current and future weather forecasts.
+Users can check real-time weather conditions with visualized view over map, detailed five day forecast and daily summaries for 16 days.
+Weather data is available for both user location and city search.

 ## Technologies

-We will be using React Native to make a mobile app.
-For project management and version control, we will use Github and Git.

-The coding languages on Front end will be JavaScript and Tailwind.

-For testing, we will use Expo Go.
-We will be testing the app both manually and using unit tests.

-Additionally, we will practise using branches in Git.
+### Frontend:
+- **React Native**: A popular framework for building cross-platform mobile applications using JavaScript.
+- **Expo**: A set of tools and services to develop and deploy React Native applications.
+- **React Native Paper**: An open-source UI library for styling the application.
+- **OpenWeatherMap API**: Provides weather data, including real-time weather and forecasts.

+### Version Control:
+- **Git**: Version control system to track changes in the project.
+- **GitHub**: For hosting and collaborating on the codebase.

+### Testing:
+- **Expo Go**: Used for running and testing the app on mobile devices.
+- **Jest**: For unit and integration testing of the app's components.
+- **React Native Testing Library**: Provides utility functions for testing React Native components.

+## Features

+- **Real-time Weather**: Displays the current weather conditions, including temperature, humidity, wind speed, and more.
+- **Weather Forecast**: View forecasts for the upcoming days, including detailed information on temperature, rain, and other factors.
+- **Location-based Weather**: Automatically detects the user's location and shows weather data specific to that location.
+- **Multi-location Support**: Add and view weather forecasts for multiple cities or locations.
+- **Weather Conditions on Map**: Select different meteorological data overlays on map.
+- **Favorites-section** : Save your favorite locations to later view them quickly.

-## How to get started
+## How to Get Started

 Clone repository
 ```bash